 - Bridged, 4 ohms: 450 watts x 2 channels

-I definitely recommend you step up to the Alpine MRV-F300 but if you can’t afford to do so, it’s a good way to get started enjoying great music in your ride like you deserve too.
-The prices are pretty low at Amazon and there a few other version available, too.
+I definitely recommend you step up to the Alpine MRV-F300 but if you can’t afford to do so, it’s a good way to get started enjoying great music.

-Following my guide, try to buy the best amplifier you can according to what level of power you need and based on your goal: maximum sound quality, loud bass, or just an average but great sounding system you can be flexibility with.
+Following my guide, try to buy the best amplifier you can according to the level of power you need and based on your goal: maximum sound quality, loud bass, or just an affordable but great sounding system.

 To summarize, I recommend: